 A command which is given to a computer to perform an operation on data is called an instruction.
-Basic set of machine level instructions that a
+Basic set of machine level instructions that a microprocessor is designed to execute is called as an instruction set.
+This

 Speed Measurement